DaveCTurner/paxos/Paxos.thy.md

 ### For a learner:

-1. If there's a quorum of acceptors `S ∈ QP` that all accept a proposal then that proposal can be chosen.
+1. If there's a quorum of acceptors `S ∈ QL p` that all accept a proposal `p` then that proposal may be chosen.

 ### For an acceptor